AthenZ/athenz/docker/README.md

 # it takes about 15-30 mins
 make build

-# TODO: update the min. version before merge
-# P.S. the latest code may cause docker build to fail, please use older version by specifying the tag version (> v1.8.60) or post an issue
+# P.S. the latest code may cause docker build to fail, please use older version by specifying the tag version (> v1.9.2) or post an issue
-# make build TAG=v1.8.60
+# make build TAG=v1.9.2
 ```

 <a id="markdown-deploy-athenz" name="deploy-athenz"></a>